GHS Labeling FAQ: Labeling Hazardous Chemicals

 What Other Countries Have Adopted GHS Labeling?

 65 countries worldwide have adopted GHS labeling requirements.
-They include:
+They include:- Canada

 - The European Union